 Beta oxidation is the term used to describe a series of reactions that break down a fatty acid into 2 carbon acetyl groups which are associated with Coenzyme A (see figure 12).
-The 2-carbons on the carboxyl end of the fatty acid are cleaved, then combined with CoA to from an acetyl CoA.
 Each time an acetyl CoA is generated from a fatty acid, the fatty acid re-enters the Beta oxidation biochemical pathways to remove the next 2 carbon fragment.
 This occurs until the entire fatty acid chain has been broken down in this way.
 Each time a beta oxidation cycle occurs, NADH and FADH2 are generated.
 Also, each time an acetyl CoA from beta oxidation goes through the Citric Acid Cycle, 3 NADH, 1 FADH2 and 1 ATP are generated.
 Since a fatty acid is many carbons long (most often found in lengths of 16 or 18 carbons), many acetyl CoA molecules can be acquired from a triglyceride molecule.
 Enough ATP is made from all the NADH and FADH2 that it becomes clear that fat molecules give us more ATP per gram than glucose molecules.